E4School/cis-110/learning-goals.md

 - Analyze the trade-offs between different database types for specific applications
 - Evaluate data privacy and ethical considerations in database design
 - Explain how databases integrate with web applications and business systems

-## Programming/Coding
-- Record a 3 minute (minimum) video of writing code in an environment of your choice
-- Externalize your thought process while coding
-- Explain fundamental programming concepts: variables, data types, control structures
-- Write pseudocode that describe solutions to simple everyday problems